Who needs to attend CERT Training?

 10 CPD points awarded by SCDF for FSM-CPD Program (ensure to inform us at least 7 days prior to the course)

-Local experts in Emergency Management,Chemical Handling and Asset Protection in Hotels,Hospitals, Retail Centres,Manufacturing, Oil & Gas and Logistics facilities
+Experts in Emergency Management,Chemical Handling and Asset Protection in Hotels,Hospitals, Retail Centres,Manufacturing, Oil & Gas and Logistics facilities will teach you in this Implement Incident Management Processes course

 Fire safety is a crucial aspect of building and facility management in Singapore, where the government has strict regulations in place to ensure the safety of residents and workers in case of fire outbreaks.
 Having a well-planned fire safety strategy is essential to minimize the risk of harm and property damage.